MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

    - For **Always match** or **Never match**, proceed to the next step.
    - For **Custom bypass** or **Alias mapping**, select **Edit** on an existing match rule or create a new rule.
 In the Normalizations dropdown, choose the **Custom bypass** or **Alias mapping** option and select **Done**.

-1. Select **Save** to apply the custom match configuration.

-1. Select **Run** on the **Match** page to start the matching process.
-Other specified match rules are overridden by the custom match configuration.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]